 How others do it

 The quality of a comparative market analysis varies widely, depending on the broker.
-Some agencies provide recent sales in the building and or neighborhood.
-Also though the square footage may be similar, and it is in the same zip code, we suggest using this information with caution since there are differences from each building.
+Some agencies provide recent like kind, comp sales in the building and or neighborhood.
+Also though the square footage may be similar, and it is in the same zip code, we suggest using this information with caution since there are vast differences from each building.

 Digging deeper is important.
 You also want to incorporate active listings and those apartments that are under contract that can be an indicator of current market sentiment.

 The limits of the Internet

 Some websites provide comps, with many offering this as a free service.
-This is a starting point, but not a substitute for a comparative market analysis.
-A site such as Zillow provides a Zestimate of a listing, but may not be timely or accurately take into account the condition or features of the apartment you are interested in.
+A starting point, but not a substitute for comparative market analysis.
+A site such as Zillow provides a Zestimate of a listing, but may not be timely or accurately take into account the condition or features of the apartment.
 Although it tries to make adjustments.
 Remember, this is an algorithm, and cannot take into account the human factor such as walking through the building, and seller’s motivation.

 The Elika Formula